keyboard_arrow_up

 Dope

-A compound used to lubricate the stock during the forming portion of the drawing process.
+A lubricating compound applied to metal stock to facilitate forming and prevent damage during the drawing process.

 Draw Bead

-A rib-shaped projection on the draw ring or hold-down surface that is useful in controlling the rate of metal flow during deep draw processes, especially in the manufacturing of irregularly shaped stampings.
+A rib-like projection on a die's draw ring or hold-down surface, used to regulate metal flow during deep drawing, particularly for irregularly shaped stampings.

 Ductility